Cleanroom

 Grey room

-The term grey room is used for spatially separate areas whose air purity is better than that of the surrounding spaces, but which do not necessarily offer clean room quality.
+The term grey room is used for spatially separate areas whose air purity is better than that of the surrounding spaces, but which do not necessarily offer cleanroom quality.
 In order to achieve the required cleanliness, special clean air modules have been developed.
 Thanks to a fine dust filter, coarse particles are filtered from the ambient air.
 These modules achieve a higher airflow rate and adequate air filtration.

-Rental cleanroom
+Rental Cleanroom

-rental cleanroom is perfect for temporary cleanroom requirements.
+A rental cleanroom is perfect for temporary cleanroom requirements.
 Installed on-site in little time, it provides the right process conditions for demanding production, measuring and testing tasks as well as for commissioning of machines, their cleaning and packaging of products.

 This video shows how simple, fast and easy it is to set up a rental cleanroom:

-The inside of the COLANDIS CleanTent is supplied with pure air by means of two fan-filter modules and can therefore reach air purity class ISO5 in the working area (approx. 1.2 x 0.6 m²).
+With a portable cleanroom tent (CleanTent), you can quickly and easily create a short-term cleanroom environment, for example, for service, repair and maintenance work on sensitive machines and products.
+The inside of the COLANDIS CleanTent is supplied with pure air by means of two fan-filter modules and can therefore reach air purity class ISO 5 in the working area (approx. 1.2 x 0.6 m²).

 Cleanroom summary

 Each cleanroom environment has different installation conditions and requirements.
 You must find out which solution is appropriate for the described process.
 The solution can be a hardwall or softwall cleanroom or also a special solution.
+However, what is important for product quality is not only the cleanroom itself but also the behaviour of staff, professional cleaning and continuous measurements as well as a successful qualification and re-qualification of the cleanroom.

 Cleanrooms in production

 The goal of zero-defects production in suitably clean production can only be achieved when the entire process chain is considered.
 Part cleaning and cleaning of complete assemblies and machines also plays an enormous role in this context.
-Over the last few years, many industries have increasingly been harnessing the positive influence of clean rooms on product quality.
-The automotive industry and precision engineering, for instance, use clean room conditions for more and more process steps.
+Over the last few years, many industries have increasingly been harnessing the positive influence of cleanrooms on product quality.
+The automotive industry and precision engineering, for instance, use cleanroom conditions for more and more process steps.

 Suitably clean production does not exclusively mean production under cleanroom conditions.
 Of course, there is the question of cleanroom or grey room to increase product quality at every stage of the process.
 However, frequently, already consistently defined processes are a first step to protect the quality of products and save costs.

-• Please see our white paper “Process development in cleanroom conditions” for more information on this topic!
+- Please see our white paper “Process development in cleanroom conditions” for more information on this topic!

 Relevant sectors

-Working in the cleanroom
+Working in a cleanroom

-In order to meet the special requirements placed on clean rooms or on special solutions such as mini environments, all factors threatening cleanliness must be taken into account.
+In order to meet the special requirements placed on cleanrooms or on special solutions such as minienvironments, all factors threatening cleanliness must be taken into account.
 Each individual element within the clean environment can contribute to the contamination of the complete system.

 In addition to the processes and machines in the room, the human factor, or staff, in particular pose major risks of contamination.

-Working in the cleanroom
+Personal traffic in the cleanroom

-The essential behaviour rules in cleanrooms:
+The essential behaviour rules in cleanrooms

 Employees in the clean environment not only need to wear special garments but should also have been trained appropriately in dealing with processes and work steps in the clean environment.
 Rules for behaviour in the cleanroom are different in each company and must be aligned with the process and product quality.
 Hence, dress codes are not universally valid but must be checked and enforced.